-Hearing aids are like mini computers fitted in your ear with a lot of technology packed inside it.
-You may not feel the need to know the working of the technology as long as you can hear, after turning it on, but it is better to have some basic understanding of various parts used in your hearing aid as they help bring sound back in your life.
-Visit an audiologist (1800-121-4408) today!
+You all are aware of the Hearing Aids Parts and components of the hearing aid.
+They are like mini-computers fitted in your ear with a lot of technology packed inside it.
+You may not feel the need to know the working of the technology as long as you can hear, after turning it on.

 Regardless of the type, some parts are common in all types of hearing aids.
 Following are the various parts of the hearing aid:

 The microphone is the first step towards the hearing world.
 It picks up the sound and sends it to the amplifier/processor after converting them into an electrical signal which can be understood by a processor.

 Earlier the microphones were not able to differentiate between the speech and background noise.
 To enhance speech and conversation and minimizing input from background noise, the directional microphones needed to be adjusted.
 But now it is not so.
 Now the microphones process the sound differently to give a seamless hearing experience.

 Microphones are of two types: directional and omnidirectional.
 Directional microphones are designed to pick up sound from the front of the wearer which will be helpful to understand conversation in a noisy environment.